January 20, 2025

 - How MuchSkills is an advanced skills matrix (with examples)

-“Much of the prevailing thinking about the relationship between workers and firms was forged in a very different world than the one we live in today, where workers were viewed simply as factors of production in the machine of enterprise,” the report said.
-“Today’s firm requires a new mental model, one that rehumanises the way we think about work.
+As far back as 2022, Bain & Co's The Working Future: More Human, Not Less report highlighted the need for this shift.
+It argued that: “Much of the prevailing thinking about the relationship between workers and firms was forged in a very different world than the one we live in today, where workers were viewed simply as factors of production…” “Today’s firm requires a new mental model, one that rehumanises the way we think about work.
 More than simply inputs, workers are the atomic building blocks of the modern firm.
 Yet our understanding of workers – their hopes and desires, their untapped potential, their emotional state – is often superficial.”

 A skills matrix is a visual representation of all the skills available in the organisation.
 It gives managers and team leaders an overview of the skills available and alerts them to any gaps that might hurt business in the short or long term.
 It also helps organisations to efficiently utilise existing skills by redistributing talent internally, and plan for future recruitment.